gaps-upm/gaps-upm.github.io/_pages/about.md

 The Signal Processing Applications Group (Grupo de Aplicaciones del Procesado de Señal, GAPS) was created in 1988.
 It belongs to the department of Signals, Systems and Radiocommunications ([SSR](https://ssr.upm.es/)) of the Universidad Politécnica de Madrid ([UPM](https://www.upm.es/)).
 Our research activity includes data science, theory and analysis of systems, speech and sound technology, and intelligent electromagnetic and ultrasonic sensor systems.

+## News

+* We are looking for a PhD candidate in the area of [Machine Learning applied to health](../lines_ml_health).
+If you are interested, send us an email with your CV, at the contact mails provided in the link.

 ## Recent Publications

 <link rel="stylesheet" href="../assets/css/publications-slider.css">